Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Related Works

 Regarding methods for updating API parameter knowledge, Liu et al.~\cite{liu2024codeupdatearena} relied solely on LoRA, which yielded limited Effectiveness: the maximum improvement in Pass@1 reached only 6\%.
-Wang et al.~\cite{wang2025codesync}, meanwhile, employed SFT-LoRA~\cite{peng2023instruction} alongside three reinforcement learning (RL)-based approaches: DPO~\cite{rafailov2023direct}, SimPO~\cite{meng2024simpo}, and ORPO~\cite{hong2024orpo}.
+Wu et al.'s \texttt{ReCode}~\cite{wu2026recode} investigated rule-based reinforcement learning (RL) for API knowledge updating and reported substantial Pass@1 improvements on \texttt{CodeUpdateArena}.
+Wang et al.~\cite{wang2025codesync}, meanwhile, employed SFT-LoRA~\cite{peng2023instruction} alongside three RL-based approaches: DPO~\cite{rafailov2023direct}, SimPO~\cite{meng2024simpo}, and ORPO~\cite{hong2024orpo}.
 While these RL methods also use LoRA for fine-tuning, they differ from standard LoRA in their fine-tuning signals: RL relies on reward-driven feedback (e.g., DPO’s preference rankings, ORPO’s pairwise comparisons) rather than direct supervised signals for targeted knowledge updates.
 Wang et al.~\cite{wang2025codesync} found that DPO achieved the best performance, improving CodeBLEU scores from 32.68 (original model) to 44.95, though the absolute improvement remained modest.
 They also noted that RL methods required two to three times more training time than standard LoRA and involved additional reward engineering.
 These factors conflict with our focus on lightweight, efficient editing of deprecated API knowledge, where simplicity and speed are prioritized.
 Consequently, our study concentrates exclusively on LoRA-based techniques and does not incorporate RL-based approaches.

 Another key distinction between these benchmarks and our \texttt{EDAPIBench} lies in the evaluation of Specificity.
 Both \texttt{CodeSyncBench} and \texttt{CodeUpdateArena} assess Specificity indirectly by tracking changes in Pass@1 scores on the HumanEval benchmark after fine-tuning.
 However, we argue that a more rigorous evaluation—aligned with \texttt{EDAPIBench}’s design—should directly verify whether updated LLMs can correctly generate parameters for other non-updated APIs within \texttt{CodeSyncBench} and \texttt{CodeUpdateArena}.
 This direct assessment ensures that the knowledge update process does not inadvertently degrade the model’s existing knowledge of unaffected APIs, providing a more precise and targeted measure than indirect metrics such as HumanEval Pass@1.